NOTE: This post may contain affiliate links. Read the disclosure for details.

 3. Figure out what triggers your over-spending

-If you aren’t sure exactly how much you are overspending your budget, it is impossible to fix the problem.
+It is impossible to fix the problem if you aren’t sure exactly how much you are overspending your budget.

 - Monitor every cent you spend for a month to identify triggers that cause you to spend money